Remote Tracking with State-Dependent Sensing in Pull-Based Systems: A POMDP Framework: System Model and Problem Formulation

 \subsubsection{Timing}

-During slot $t$, the following events occur in sequence: 1) the commanded sensor (if any) transmits its status update (i.e., either true source state $X_t$ or FD) to the sink, 2) sink attempts to decode the status update and generates observation $o_t\in\{X_t,\text{FD},\text{FR}\}$, 3) decision maker at the sink uses all currently available information to produce the command~$a_t$ and, 4) the sink sends command $a_t$ to the sensors.
+During slot $t$, the following events occur sequentially: (1) the sensor selected by $a_{t-1}$ (if any) transmits its status update to the sink, i.e., either true source state $x_t$ or an FD message; (2) the sink attempts to decode the received signal and generates observation $o_t\in\{x_t,\text{FD},\text{FR}\}$; (3) the controller at sink uses all currently available information to generate the command~$a_t$; and (4) the sink sends command $a_t$ to the sensors.

-\subsubsection{Performance metric}
+\subsubsection{Performance Metric}